Fire Safety Tips for the Holidays

 While not a common occurrence, Christmas tree fires can be devastating when they do happen.
 The NFPA has provided a list of best practices when choosing, placing, lighting and disposing of your tree to prevent these extremely dangerous fires.

 Be sure to choose a healthy tree with green needles.
-If the needles fall off when touched, avoid the tree, as it most likely dry and flammable.
-View this video to see how quickly a Christmas tree can become engulfed in flames.
+If the needles fall off when touched, avoid the tree, as it is most likely dry and flammable.
+This video shows how quickly a Christmas tree can become engulfed in flames.

 Placement of the tree is very important.
 It should be set up at least three feet away from heat sources, such as fireplaces, radiators, heat vents, space heaters, lights or any other heat/flame source.
 One in every five Christmas tree fires results from placing the tree too close to a heat source.